tmbuza/iMAP/README2.md

 <br>
 <hr>

-## 4.0: In-depth OTU Analysis, Visualization, and Reporting
+## 4.0: In-depth OTU Analysis, Visualization, and Reporting (In progress)
 The output from previous analyses is analyzed and visualized using integrated R functions.
 The entire analysis is summarized in a single HTML report or in a pre-specified format using Rmarkdown.

 <hr>